EdKeall/Data_Analyst_Portfolio/March 2022 - Dissertation Project/README.md

 - 'BATS_pigment.csv' (532KB) - The second dataset contains 30 years of low freqeuncy/high accuracy Bottle sample data (lab-analysed seawater samples) taken from the same survey site in Bermuda.
 Depth, Time, Cruise_ID and two measures of Chl-a (pigment14 & pigment 16) were needed for this project.
 Sourced from simonscmap.com: https://simonscmap.com/catalog/datasets/BATS%20Pigments

-- 'Data_Crunching_and_Analysis.ipynb' (1991KB) - Jupyter Notebook containing all the coding of this project in Python.
+- 'Data_Crunching_and_Analysis.ipynb' (1991KB) - Jupyter Notebook containing all the coding (over 1300 lines) of this project in Python.
 Each section's function is described concisely above it.

 - 'Dissertation Writeup.pdf' - Final Report of my results and findings, provides a lot of context to the project.